flowershow/flowershow-app/blog/enhance-markdown-with-styled-jsx-blocks.md

 ## Working with Flowershow

-When developing with Flowershow Cloud, you can see your changes in real-time:
+When developing with Flowershow, you can see your changes in real-time:

 1. **Edit directly on GitHub** - Use GitHub's web editor for quick changes
 2. **Sync your site** - Wait for the site to sync automatically (or sync it manually)